Poinsettias as Cut Flowers

-Poinsettias, with all their new colors and shapes make wonderful cut flowers if you just follow a few simple rules.
+Poinsettias, with all their new colors and shapes can make a beautiful cut flower arrangement, but you need to follow these simple guidelines.

-1. Cut some poinsettia stems with colorful bracts.
-The bracts are what most people refer to as the flowers of the plant.
-Think before you cut, so you won’t have to cut the stems a second time, you’ll see why in a second.
+1. Cut off some poinsettia stems with their colorful bracts and leaves.
+The bracts are what most people think of as the flowers of the plant.
+The real flowers are the tiny yellow petals you see in the center of the bracts.
+Examine the stems carefully before cutting them off so you won’t have to cut these stems a second time; you’ll see why in a second.

-2. As soon as you cut the stems, singe the cut ends with a candle or long match to stop the sap from dripping out.
-Poinsettia stems and leaves excrete this milky sap when cut or damaged in any way.
-If you don’t stop the sap from dripping out, the poinsettia cutting quickly droops and fades.
-The sap isn’t poisonous, but is very irritating if it gets on your skin, so be sure to wear gloves.
-If you have to re-cut the stems at a later time because they’re too tall for the arrangement, you’ll have to singe the cut ends again.
+2. As soon as you remove the stems from the plant, singe the cut ends with a candle or long match to stop the sap from dripping out.
+Poinsettia stems and leaves excrete a milky sap when cut or damaged in any way.
+If you don’t stop the sap from dripping, the poinsettia cutting quickly droops and fades.
+Be sure to wear gloves.
+The sap isn’t poisonous, but is very irritating if it gets on your skin.
+If you have to re-cut the stems at a later time because they’re too tall for your arrangement or vase, you must re-singe the cut ends again.

 3. The poinsettia flowers are now ready to be placed in a vase of water.
 Be creative: add some ivy, evergreen branches, holly sprigs, red berries, or anything else you like.